ShashankVM/extract_audio/README.md

 This means the practical speedup came to approximately 60% of the maximum speedup.

 This deviation is due to running it on a feature rich, Graphical Interface Operating System, consistent with the average usecase.

-Running it on a headless Linux based server might give better performance.
+This deviation can also be due to the fact that not all videos take the same time to convert.
+If all videos took the same time to convert, one might get a better speedup.
+The aim here is to get realistic numbers that a user can expect, not to paint a rosy picture.

-The speedup of 2.4 achieved makes a very good case for the use of GNU Parallel.
+In conclusion, the speedup of approximately 2.4 achieved makes a very good case for the use of GNU Parallel.
+Parallel implementation takes less than half the time that a serial implementation would take.